TalkingQuickly/talkingquickly.github.io/_drafts/2018-05-05-creating-a-helm-chart-for-a-rails-application.md

 permalink: /deploying-rails-to-kubernetes-with-helm
 ---

 Helm makes it easy to package up the services which make up a webapp, for example a Rails applications, a Postgres database and Redis, and then deploy them to a Kubernetes cluster.
-This tutorial covers how to create a Helm "Chart" from scratch to do exactly this.
+This tutorial covers how to create a Helm chart from scratch to do exactly this.

 <!--more-->

+The previous part of this tutorial explains [how to setup a Kubernetes cluster on any VPS or Bare Metal provider](/setting-up-kubernetes-with-kubeadm-on-vps-bare-metal).

+In this section we'll create a helm chart which can be used to deploy a vanilla Rails application to this cluster.
+The sample code includes a `Dockerfile` which can be used for a simple Rails application but [this post has more details on how to Dockerise an existing Rails application](/2018/03/rails-development-environment-with-docker-compose/) as well as how to move the complete development workflow to Docker.

+This tutorial assumes you have Docker installed and available locally as well as a working cluster from the previous tutorial.
+While this tutorial is primarily tested on the cluster configuration described their, it should work with minimal adaptations on any Kubernetes cluster with Helm / Tiller available.

+## Adding a Dockerfile

+## Running Locally Using a Dockerfile

+## Setting up a remote registry

+## Generating a new Chart with Helm

+## Setting up dependencies

+## Configuring Postgres

+## Deploying

+## Updating

+## Debugging Tips

 Create a new helm chart: